 - In a fresh egg, the yolk sits up high, and the white is thick and closely surrounds the yolk.
 An older egg has a flat yolk that breaks easily and a thin, watery white.

 - To differentiate between hard boiled eggs and raw eggs, simply spin it.
-A hard-cooked egg will spin longer than a raw egg.
+A hard boiled egg will spin longer than a raw egg.
 The liquid centre in a raw egg prevents it from building up enough momentum to keep turning.

 - A cloudy egg white is a sign of freshness, not age: the cloudiness is the result of the high carbon dioxide content when the egg is laid.